|

 already familiar with such elements, sometimes called "non-essential"

+elements.
 Again, for our purposes, an "NRE" is any element

-to the basic meaning of the sentence.
+that is unessential to the basic meaning of the sentence.

 What

-haven't realized before is that non-restrictive elements are a lot like
+you might now have realized before is that non-restrictive elements are a lot like

-elements--they add extra information--but they come in the middle or at
+introductory elements--they add extra information--but they come in the middle or at

-end of a sentence rather than at the beginning.
-Also like
+the end of a sentence rather than at the beginning.
+Also like introductory elements, they can be a single word, like a transition.

 The